-Assessing a patient’s flexibility, which assesses a joint, or joints range of motion (ROM).
+Assessing a patient’s flexibility assesses a joint or joint’s range of motion (ROM).
 And then comparing this to how much movement there should be, provides a great insight into musculoskeletal health.

 Some joints are very easy to assess.
 Like the knee, it’s a big joint and easy to observe changes in ROM.
 But other joints can be more challenging.

-Traditionally most therapists ‘eye ball it’, they observe the joint, compare it to the patients non-injured side, or direction of movement and look for obvious changes.
+Traditionally most therapists eyeball it.
+They observe the joint, compare it to the patient’s non-injured side or direction of movement and look for noticeable changes.
 With an elbow or knee, this works quite well.

-But for an ankle, it’s a little harder.
+But for an ankle, it’s a little more complicated.
 You can compare both ankles simulations quite easily.
-The patient lies down and flexes their ankles, or the therapist moves the ankles into to the desired position.
+The patient lies down and flexes their ankles, or the therapist moves them into the desired position.

-But comparing ankle ROM to what is considered normal, or ideal is not so easy when full dorsiflexion is only 15-20 degrees.
-Dorsiflexion refers to the foot being moved from a neutral position, to toes toward shin position.
+But comparing ankle ROM to normal or ideal is more challenging when full dorsiflexion is only 15-20 degrees.
+Dorsiflexion refers to the foot moving from a neutral position to the toes toward the shin position.

 The short answer is yes.
-The long answer is, it depends on the person and activities their performing, and the loads their exerting upon their body as to just how relevant.
+The long answer is that it depends on the person and activities they perform and the loads they’re exerting upon their body as to just how relevant.

-So, the short answer is yes, its relevant.
-The challenge though is that using a traditional goniometer can be very tricky and time consuming.
-Using them you’d think they’d been designed for someone with three hands.
-If you’d like to see the Easy Angle in action please watch the video below.
+So, the short answer is yes, it’s relevant.
+The challenge is that using a traditional goniometer can be very tricky and time-consuming.
+Using them, you’d think they’d been designed for someone with three hands.
+Please watch the video below if you’d like to see the Easy Angle in action.

 Easy Angles can be purchased in the UK from Gait & Motion.